vishworks/pn/web-legacy/README.md

 # WebLegacy

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.
+This project was generated with  represents a legacy application with intent to load a micro-frontend angular app. via an IFRAME

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://web-legacy.quest1.io:4200/`.
 The application will automatically reload if you change any of the source files.
+The hostname mentioned above is merely an alias to an entry of 127.0.0.1 in the /etc/hosts file

 ## Code scaffolding